Try It Yourself

 The inbound http component is waiting for a message to start the flow.
 We are going to built up the link to this flow with the parameters ourselves:

-2. Append (add) the paramaters below to the URL you've just pasted into your browser
+- Append the following parameters to the URL you've just pasted into your browser

 ?apikey=622ef10d704e83f1c3000597&country=NL